Joy-Con: Technical problems

+Joy-Con drift

 One of the more common issues to be found with the Joy-Con is joystick drift.
 This issue occurs when dust or other small particles come in contact with the internal sensors of the analog stick.
 A common remedy for this issue is to apply compressed air or contact cleaner under the rubber skirt of the joystick.
-Nintendo repairs this issue for free if under warranty, but the cost of repair for an out of warranty Joy-Con could be over 40 United States dollars according to many reports on the topic.
+Nintendo repairs this issue for free if under warranty, but the cost of repair for an out of warranty Joy-Con could be over US$40, according to many reports on the topic.
 The high price of repair leads many to buy an entirely new Joy-Con as they only cost slightly more than a repair, a single being $49.99 and a set of two $79.99.
 In response to increased complaints and potential legal action for the drift issue, Nintendo stated that they were aware of the frequent reports, but did not offer immediate advice outside of contacting their technical support lines.
 On July 23, 2019, three days after the filing of a class action lawsuit, an internal Nintendo memo was leaked; the memo instructed the firm's customer service employees in North America to start offering repairs for drifting Joy-Con controllers for free, regardless of warranty status.

 Nintendo president Shuntaro Furukawa issued a public apology from the company for the drift problem as part of an investors' meeting in June 2020, stating "We apologize for any inconvenience caused to our customers regarding Joy-Con controllers.
 We are continuing to improve our products", but could not comment further due to ongoing legal cases related to the controllers.

 With the release of the OLED revision of the Switch in October 2021, Nintendo said that the new Joy-Con design should reduce the drift problem but they did not expect that they could ever eliminate the drift as it is an issue related to wear from long-term usage.
 The new design of the joysticks in the OLED Joy-Con were made to reduce how much wear occurs to make them more durable but the company still anticipates drifting could still occur.